Coronavirus Resources for Breastfeeding Families

 Lactation Support During the Coronavirus Pandemic

-We are continuing to offer virtual consults and in-home lactation consults during the coronavirus pandemic.
+During the Covid-19 pandemic we never stopped offering virtual, office and in-home lactation consults.
 Breastfeeding is essential to the health and well being of mothers and babies, and it's never more important than during times of crisis or health emergencies.
 Breastfeeding provides food security.
 It is always readily available without needing a trip to the store or worrying about a shortage of formula.
 Breastfeeding is also psychologically protective for both mother and baby, as it provides hormones that promote relaxation and bonding during stressful times.

 If mother contracts COVID-19, breastfeeding provides the infant valuable antibodies and protection.
 Past studies have found that formula-fed infants have triple the risk of being hospitalized if they have a respiratory illness.
-Although current reports indicate few infants are being hospitalized due to COVID-19, it would be expected that formula-fed babies are being disproportionately affected.
-For this reason, the World Health Organization urges all families to prioritize breastfeeding if possible.
+Every major organization has recommended that mothers continue to breastfeed even if they contract COVID-19 (see references at bottom).

-By offering home visits and virtual consults, families are not coming in contact with the germs that would be found in a hospital outpatient clinic or office.
-We are removing office consults from our online schedule, though families outside our travel area are still welcome to reach out to us directly for scheduling in our office (info@LKNBreastfeedingSolutions.com).
+By offering home visits and virtual consults, families are not coming in contact with the germs that would be found in a hospital outpatient or pediatric clinic.
 We want to keep you safely nesting at home as much as possible.

-During the pandemic, we will be taking extra steps to ensure the sanitization of everything we bring into your home, including wearing masks, taking our shoes off, and wiping down our scale and other essential items with sanitizers.
-As always, we will wash our hands before working with you and wear gloves during infant exams.
+During the pandemic, we will be taking extra steps to ensure the sanitization of everything we bring into your home.
+As always, we will sanitize or wash our hands before working with you and wear gloves during infant exams.
 If any of our lactation consultants are symptomatic, they will contact you ahead of time and help you reschedule with another lactation consultant.

-If anyone in your household has known exposure to COVID-19 or has a cough or fever, we ask that you reach out to us ahead of time so we can change your appointment type from a home visit to a virtual consult.
+If mother or infant test positive for COVID-19 or have a fever of 100.4 or higher, we ask that you reach out to us as soon as possible so we can change your appointment type from a home visit to a virtual consult.
 Breastfeeding support is essential to the well being of a family even during a health crisis, and we would love to provide you video based support.
 We can assist with topics such as how to maintain milk supply during sickness, safe medications for breastfeeding mothers, strategies for reducing mother-baby transmission, tips for enhancing your rest, and guidance to ensure baby is thriving nutritionally.